kg583/Wordle-BASIC/README.md

 Orange letters respect the frequency of a letter in the secret word.
 That is, if there are two or more of the same letter in a guess, the later instances will be colored *only* if that many letters also appear in the secret word.
 For example, if the secret word is SCANT and you guess FUNNY, the first N will be grey and the second will be green.

 ## Stats
 The game tracks how many guesses you take to guess the secret word, as well as your current win streak.
-To reset your stats, run `ClrList thetaWD`.
+To reset your stats, run `ClrList |LthetaWD`.